-Most shared hosting companies take a look at what % of the CPU resources you are consuming and if you consume too much for a certain period of time, they’ll shut you down.
-Typical cases when this happens is when one of your article goes viral or you run a paid campaign which brings in sudden increase in traffic.
+Most shared hosting companies take a look at what % of the CPU resources you are consuming, and if you consume too much for a period of time of time, they’ll shut you down.
+Typical cases when this happens is when one of your article goes viral, or you run a paid campaign which brings in a sudden increase in traffic.

 With Media Temple, they calculate GPU’s.
-You have 2000 GPU’s to start off with and it does not really matter if you have sudden spikes every now and then.
+You have 2000 GPU’s to start off with, and it does not matter if you have sudden spikes now and then.
 As long as you stay within the 2000 GPU cycle (which is way more than enough for a typical business website), you won’t be charged extra.